The Advanced Rigging Sunshine Coast course specifies the outcomes required to perform rigging work at the advanced level.

 Advanced Rigging Training requires a Unique Student Identifier (USI) , you can still complete the training without a USI, though Site Skills Training is unable to provide you with your completion certificate until you provided us with your USI.
 To apply for a free USI visit the USI website or contact our facility.

-Advanced Rigging (Licenced) training and assessment is conducted at the Site Skills Training 72-80 Belgravia St, Belmont, Perth 6104.
-Upon arrangement, training and courses can be conducted on-site at the premises of industry clients providing there a suitable infrastructure and industry training facilities.
+Advanced Rigging training and assessment is conducted on-site at the Site Skills Training Landsborough.
+Upon arrangement, training and courses can be conducted at the premises of industry clients providing there a suitable industry training facilities.

-There is no recognition of prior learning for this unit
+There is no recognition of prior learning for Advanced Rigging

 Units of Competency